SDG5 Gender Equality

 Scholarships, Mentoring and Targeted Support

 As a student at CQUniversity, you will find mentoring and scholarship opportunities available to you.
 These form part of our student support initiatives that help enhance your experience with us and your career opportunities when you graduate.
 Aligned to themes of the United Nations Sustainable Development Goal 5 Gender Equality these opportunities include women's access schemes.
-Explore a sample of the women's access schemes available in 2019 and 2020.
+Explore a sample of the women's access schemes available in 2021.

 WinTECH STEM Club

 WinTech (Women in Technology) STEM club at CQUniversity is committed to improving gender disparity in Science Technology, Engineering and Maths + Computing (STEM+C) education, and in doing so STEM+C workshops and mentoring opportunities are hosted every year for young and mature women across the community.
 These workshops are conducted in response to bringing change in STEM education, making female students more interested and more confident in taking up STEM+C subjects as their career.